“The wicked borroweth, and payeth not again: but the righteous showeth mercy, and giveth.” Psalm 37:21

 Snowflaking Your Way Out Of Debt

-An extension of the debt snowball method is the “Snowflaking” idea proposed by Jaimie over at I’ve Paid for that Twice Already.
+An extension of the debt snowball method is the “Snowflaking” idea proposed by another blogger, Jaimie with Paid Twice.

 The concept is that you take small amounts of money that you earn or save during the week and apply them to your debt.